by Joseph K. Levene

 How can Skate's forecast Paddle8 and artnet sales when results not public?Skate’s Art Industry News report also states:

-"While Paddle8 and artnet.com AG have not yet published their results, Skate’s runs a close tally of their online auctions and expects Paddle8 to report GMV of about $37-40 million for 2014, while artnet.com is unlikely to exceed $30 million GMV for 2014".Since Paddle8 typically ends all lots simultaneously, unless Skate's has multiple personnel that carefully watch each lot, we question how it is possible to determine which lots are sold vs. unsold.
+"While Paddle8 and artnet.com AG have not yet published their results, Skate’s runs a close tally of their online auctions and expects Paddle8 to report GMV of about $37-40 million for 2014, while artnet.com is unlikely to exceed $30 million GMV for 2014".Since Paddle8 typically ends all lots simultaneously, unless Skate's has multiple personnel that carefully watch each lot, we question how Skate's determines which lots are sold vs. unsold.
 For instance, in the Paddle8 Perfect Match auction, 25 jewelry lots ended simultaneously at 5pm on 2/25/2015, of which 12 had one bid not meeting the reserve.
-Since all bids on Paddle8 are anonymous, critics question whether bids not meeting the reserve are real bids, chandelier bids or shill bids?
+Since all bids at Paddle8 are anonymous, critics question whether bids not meeting the reserve are real bids, chandelier bids or shill bids?

 Why did @Paddle8 not disclose #DamienHirst with 11 bids from edition of 100 http://t.co/RKgw4irqBp pic.twitter.com/c8bVJ8gr20

 — The Fine Art Blog (@thefineartblog) January 20, 2015

 @artnet, @DreweattsBlooms @Paddle8 did NO due diligence listing Counterfeit #KeithHaring sold @eBay pic.twitter.com/3vPL8KpMGD